Kodotautas/Data-Engineering/10_Rust_DataFusion_vs_PySpark/README.md

 #### Test 1: Group by & count with functions
-Find out how many cyclists in each class was.
+Find out how many cyclists in each class was using tools functions.

 ###### PySpark
 took almost 6 seconds to get count's by bike type.